Massless and Partially Massless Limits in Quadratic Gravity: Summary and conclusions

 Let us make some final comments on the role of the cosmological constant.
 It is important to point out that in all approaches aimed at quantizing the theory of Quadratic Gravity in~\eqref{action-stelle} it is usually assumed that the cosmological constant is negligible~\cite{Salvio:2018crh,Donoghue:2019ecz,Anselmi:2017ygm,Anselmi:2018ibi}.
 However, contrary to common beliefs, in this work we have shown that there exists a regime (given by $\beta=\infty$) in which the cosmological constant can play a crucial role.
 In particular, its presence may uniquely determine the high-energy limit of the theory in terms of a detailed particle spectrum, an enhanced scalar gauge symmetry and a decoupling phenomenon of the spin-$2$ sector.
 No matter how small $\Lambda$ is, its non-zero and positive value has huge implications.

 To our knowledge, this is a unique example where an a priori innocuous cosmological constant can affect high-energy properties in a theory of quantum gravity.
 In fact, there is an additional interesting aspect to point out: in Quadratic Gravity the cosmological constant can be expressed in terms of other fundamental quantities which are $M_{\rm p}^2,$ $m_2^2,$ $\beta$ and $\alpha$ (or $m_0^2$).
-This fact easily follows from the expression of the spin-$2$ ghost mass in eq.~\eqref{spin-2-mass}:
+This fact simply follows from the expression of the spin-$2$ ghost mass in eq.~\eqref{spin-2-mass} from which we get